-There are thousands of such trucks (or other vehicles).
+There are thousands of such trucks, railcars, or other vehicles.
 Together they create an unbelievable amount of data daily.
 With the right telematics system in place, this data can become a deep pool of valuable business insights for companies engaged in transportation and logistics.

-In earlier writing on the topic of fleet management software, we touched on the telematics topic.
-In this article, we’ll dive deeper into the data aspects of telematics systems.
+In earlier writing about fleet management software, we touched on the telematics topic.
+In this article, we'll dive deeper into the data aspects of telematics systems.
 We’ll explain how these systems work, what data they generate, and give tips on how to choose and implement a suitable telematics solution to become a data-driven company.

 Telematics emerged in the 1960s when the US Department of Defense together with the Applied Physics Laboratory at Johns Hopkins University started to develop GPS (Global Positioning Systems) to keep track of military equipment and troops.
 Paired up with the invention of the Internet and GPS satellites launches, telematics became a powerful data-rich tool.

 The term telematics came from the French word télématique in 1978.
 It was first used in a report to the French government about the computerization of society.

 At the basis of modern vehicle telematics, there are systems ‒ hardware and software ‒ allowing for collecting, storing, and exchanging data points between fleet vehicles and central locations.
 Telematics deals with building a network of vehicles and telecommunication devices, and as such it falls under the IoT (Internet of Things) umbrella.

 How do telematics systems work?Benefits of telematics systems are enormous.
 Companies involved in transportation and logistics make use of such solutions to

 - make more informed decisions, and